mnogom/local-pypi.template/README.md

 ```

 ## Custom usage
-First of all: Create dir `.packages` in project root path
+First of all: Create dir `.packages` in project root path.
+Place packages into it
 Then:
 ```bash
 make run_clean